Disco Inferno (musical)

-Disco Inferno is a 1970s jukebox musical written by Jai Sepple.
-Set in the East End of London in 1976, the show features songs from the era and is loosely based on the story of Faust.
+Disco Inferno is a 2004 jukebox musical written by Jai Sepple.
+Set in the East End of London in 1976, the show features songs from the 1970s and is loosely based on the story of Faust.

 Original productions

 The musical debuted at the Queens Theatre, Hornchurch in 1999 with revised revivals at the Towngate Theatre, Basildon in 2004 the Kenneth More Theatre, Ilford in 2006.

 Character list

 The characters in Disco Inferno were named after well-known characters from songs of the era, such as "Jumpin' Jack Flash", "Wuthering Heights" and "Lady Marmalade".